ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/tickless.md

 ##### Testing

-TODO: how to run sleep and low power ticker test?

 There are no dedicated tests validating tickless mode.
 Running all Mbed OS tests suits, with particular focus on HAL sleep and HAL low power ticker tests, provides sufficient coverage.